360medics/inapp-cli/README.md

 When you're done, you probably should edit this README.md file to update binaries links.

+# Caveats
+* Environements variables are a hell to manage across repositories (generated inapp projects).
+We cannot fully move to Terraform Cloud and benefit the variables managed by Terraform Cloud because remote apply (using cloud agents, workers) [doesn't support starting the agents from a custom Docker image in the free tier](https://www.terraform.io/cloud-docs/agents).
+And this module needs to have `python` installed (ssh-tunnel) on the runner / worker / agent.

+    If we use the entreprise tier, we would be able to fully use Terraform Cloud, without worry about having variables on each local runner (our computers).

 # Need Help ?

 You can get support by email at [tech@360medics.com](mailto:tech@360medics.com)